-Finally, we give in Tab.
-2 the value of the parameters used in the simulations with the exception of Γ (see \vec{F}a) and f_0 (see \vec{F}c) which are varied in this article.
-We also provide in Fig. 16 an analysis of the influence of the parameter f_0 on the shape of the density profile, and in Fig. 17 a comparison between the speed profile and density profiles obtained from simulations when a constrain on the speed is applied.
-We choose here a speed saturation to 10 s.u. in a 5 s.u. thick ring at the edge of the tissue.
+and f_0 (see \vec{F}c), which are varied in this article.
+In Fig. 16, we also provide an analysis of the influence of the parameter f_0 on the shape of the density profile, and in Fig. 17, we give a comparison between the speed profile and density profiles obtained from simulations when a constraint on the speed is applied.
+Here, we choose a speed saturation of 10 s.u. in a 5 s.u. thick ring at the edge of the tissue.